12: Just Another Body

 “I’m sorry, J. Just… everyone’s always hiding stuff from me.
 It’s starting to feel a bit…” N had wilted fully by now, turning away from J and trailing off.
 To disengage and stop bothering her.
 (As he moved, she couldn’t help but imagine what N looked like on the inside.
 Did it writhe?)

 If J had any patience left, she might’ve softened her face.
 She did relent with her voice.
 “Look.
 I’ll tell you what I’m doing as soon as I make it happen.”
-Alas, it wouldn’t do to reveal ambitions she might never realize.
+It wouldn’t do to reveal ambitions she might never realize; that would just disappoint.

 J wanted this mission done already.
-She had a plan, and by the end, she’d have more paperwork to do than just writing another report.
+She had plans, exciting plans, and by the end, it’d mean more paperwork than just writing another report.
 But it would be worth it.

 It took a moment for N to give it.
 Almost long enough for J to snap, but he finally said, “Sure.
 I… like doing anything.”